The UW-Madison Academic Guide includes detailed information about the requirements for the Certificate in Art Studio.

 Set up an advising appointment to discuss the Certificate in Art Studio by searching for Shannon Jones at Starfish – UW-Madison’s advising scheduling application.
 Current students can find Starfish on their MyUW web portal.

-The Certificate in Studio Art allows students from across campus, regardless of their major or degree program, to complete an integrated academic art program.
-It was developed by the Department of Art in response to requests from numerous students over the years who would like to engage in a structured, meaningful art studio experience, but do not intend to major in the visual arts.
-These students may or may not have taken art courses in secondary or post-secondary studies.
-They may not have professional ambitions in the arts, but have interest in a special discipline and want to develop their talents.
-The Department of Art welcomes these students into our program.
+The Certificate in Art Studio allows students from across campus, regardless of their major or degree program, to engage in a structured, meaningful art studio experience.
+The certificate was designed for students who may not have professional ambitions in the arts, but still have an interest in a special discipline and want to develop their talents.
+The certificate does not require previous coursework in art.

-Undergraduate students from Interior Design, Textile Design, Business, Biology, Chemistry, Computer Sciences, Math, Economics, Religious Studies, Psychology, Journalism, Communications, Languages, Agriculture, and more participate in this very popular certificate program.
-This program is also open to those who have already completed a Bachelor’s Degree in Art, but now want to study in a different area of emphasis, such as graphic design.
-These students should apply to the university through the Division of Continuing Studies as a Special Student, and then work closely with an advisor in the Department of Art (608-262-1660) to substitute higher level courses for the foundational studio courses.
+This certificate may also appeal to individuals who have already completed a bachelor’s degree in art, but now want to complete an emphasis in a different discipline, such as graphic design; see the Nondegree/Visiting Student Guide.
+In these instances, the student will work closely with an advisor in the Department of Art to substitute higher level courses for the foundational studio courses.